studyathome-internationally/rehabilitationstechnik/docs/chapter14.md

 1. Definitions
    Language is a conventional[^32] system of signs for communication purposes [@brockhaus:1994].
    Communication between living beings can take place in many different ways.
-   In animals, gestures, gestures and scents play an important role in addition to sounds.
+   In animals, gestures and scents play an important role in addition to sounds.
    Despite the variety of the used expressions and forms of expression, the communication occurring with animals is not called language, since for the transmission of the message always only given, unchanged signs are used.
    Language in the sense of the usual definition exists only if there is a convention which makes it possible to produce and understand an unlimited number of arbitrary messages from a limited, supraindividual stock of signs (e.g. alphabet, vocabulary).
    According to current knowledge, these syntactic abilities required for this seem to occur exclusively in humans.
-   In this sense language consists of meaning-bearing elements (morphemes), which can be combined according to the rules of syntax to meaningful units manifold [@dudel:1996].
+   In this sense language consists of meaning-bearing elements (morphemes), which can be combined according to the rules of syntax to manifold meaningful units [@dudel:1996].

    > The human being speaks (...)
 We speak, because speaking is natural to us (...)
 One says, the human being has the language by nature (...)
 Only the language enables the human being to be that living being, which he is as a human being (...)
 As the speaking one the human being is: human being.
    > _Martin Heidegger_ [@heidegger:1959]